PERI 524. The Periodontium. 2 Units.

-Reviews the various periodontitis diseases—including chronic periodontitis, aggressive periodontitis, necrotizing periodontal diseases, and periodontitis as a manifestation of systemic disease.
-Reviews developmental or acquired deformities and conditions, including mucogingival deformities and occlusal trauma.
-Reviews the clinical evaluation of the periodontal patient and introduces the diagnostic and treatment-planning process.
-Discusses the interactions between periodontics and other dental disciplines.
+Reviews chronic periodontitis, aggressive periodontitis, necrotizing periodontal diseases, and periodontitis as manifestations of systemic disease.
+Reviews developmental or acquired deformities and conditions such as mucogingival deformities and occlusal trauma.
+Reviews clinical evaluation and introduces the diagnostic and treatment-planning process.
+Discusses the interactions among periodontics and other dental disciplines.

 PERI 742.
 Essential Periodontal Therapy Laboratory.
 4 Units.

 Laboratory exercises in the proper implementation of basic periodontal therapy, such as oral hygiene instruction, periodontal charting and examination, periodontal instrumentation using curettes, scalers (both hand and ultrasonic), the sharpening of instruments; culminates in a partner prophylaxis.

 PERI 765.
 Essential Periodontal Therapy.
 2 Units.